zYeoman/myStars/README.md

 - [v2ray-core](https://github.com/v2ray/v2ray-core) - A platform for building proxies to bypass network restrictions.
 - [lexvec](https://github.com/alexandres/lexvec) - This is an implementation of the LexVec word embedding model (similar to word2vec and GloVe) that achieves state of the art results in multiple NLP tasks
 - [hub](https://github.com/github/hub) - hub helps you win at git.
 - [iris](https://github.com/kataras/iris) - The fastest web framework for Go in (THIS) Earth.
-HTTP/2 Ready-To-GO.
-Mobile Ready-To-GO
+HTTP/2 Ready to GO.
+MVC when you need it.
 - [pdf](https://github.com/rsc/pdf) - PDF reader
 - [gauge](https://github.com/getgauge/gauge) - Light weight cross-platform test automation
 - [find](https://github.com/schollz/find) - High-precision indoor positioning framework for most wifi-enabled devices.